-This section is relevant for: Cwm Taf Universit versity Health Board Vale of Glamorgan ty Health Board Bridgend rersity Health Board Neath Port Talbot Swansea Powys --- -- ------------------
+This section is relevant for: Cwm ff & Vale University Health Board Taf University Health Board sea Bay University Health Board Vale of Glamorgan Bridgend Neath Port Talbot Swansea Powys ----------------------------------- --- -- ------------------

 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
-However, the signal increased at Swansea Bay. - No indicators were triggered during the last reporting period. - There were three samples missing from Swansea Bay, and one sample missing from each of Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.
-Also, there was one sample from Pen-Y-Bont (Merthyr Mawr) with a SARS-CoV-2 concentration below the limit of detection (LOD).
-Due to sampling issues at Swansea Bay, only two successful samples were collected.
-Therefore, caution is advised when interpreting results at Swansea Bay.
-Tave to Cadoxon Catchments in region
+However, the overall signal in that period has remained level. - Compared with last week, the signal has increased across the region.
+However, the signal remained level at Lletty Brongu (Nr Maesteg) and decreased at Ystradgynlais. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.

-Figure 30 - Regional mean (blue lines) Site mean (grey lines) SARS-CoV-2 gc/day per 100k
+SARS-CoV-2 gc/day per 100k